 - Now decide on your serving plates.
 Cut the watermelon flesh to match the shape of the plate -- could be circular, square, rectangular, or into cubes if you'd like --- it's up to you!
 Whatever you choose, the slices should be about ½ thick, and you should have 4 of them, or 4 generous handful of the cubes.

-When you're ready to plate the watermelon, after the 2 hours, let it sit out just until it’s thawed through, about 15 minutes or so.
+- When you're ready to plate the watermelon, after the 2 hours, let it sit out just until it’s thawed through, about 15 minutes or so.
 Then use the bottom of a spoon to thickly spread about 2 tablespoons of the Creamy Lemon-Lime Avocado Dressing on the plate -- mostly in the center.
 Add a watermelon slice on top and gently press it into the dressing so that it spreads beneath it.